mykelalvis/FT/Traveller/WORKING/Mongoose/Secrets of the Ancients.md

 #### THE CUSTODIAN

-On the far side of the Deathzone is a tower of white stone, the only visible entrance a ledge some five metres above ground level.
+On the far side of the Deathzone is a tower of white stone, the only visible entrance a ledge some five meters above ground level.
 As they approach the tower, a Droyne emerges and glides down towards them.
 This is the Custodian.
 It is not actually a Droyne - it is a robot that looks identical to a living Droyne.
 The robot is more intelligent than any of the Travellers and has a wealth of defensive systems and weapons, the most notable of which is a gravity-projection field that can immobilise a Traveller and block any projectile weapon, including plasma or fusion bursts.

 Attacking the Custodian is pointless.
 It can easily defend itself against any attack that the Travellers can deploy and there are hundreds more Custodians on the planet.
 If they somehow destroy this Custodian, more arrive via teleporter after a few minutes.